ScubaPro Everflex Steamer 7mm Review 2023

 Just like the Sports series, it is really comfortable while offering great insulation and flexibility.

-We hand them out to students when diving in really cold water, while diving in winter, and even during altitude dives during the summer.
+We hand them out to students when diving in really cold water while diving in winter, and even during altitude dives during the summer.

 While not technically a semi-dry suit, it has extra layers underneath the cuffs that reduce water exchange immensely.